 For quality control of the ADVIA Centaur TNIH assay, use an appropriate quality control material of known analyte concentration with a minimum of two levels (low and high) at least once during each day that samples are analyzed.

+Additional quality control material can be used at the discretion of the laboratory.
 Use the quality control material in accordance with the quality control instructions for use.